crguezl/learning-vue-geting-started-guide/src/index.md

    1. Run `npm install-pandoc-dependencies` to install `pandoc-include`
    2. Run `npm start` to compile the sources and open the resulting `index.html` file.

+[You can download the pdf version of this document here](index.pdf) or by clicking in the left upper corner.

 !include introduction.md

 !include the-vue-instance.md